 SOUTH CAROLINA

-Home Inspectors in the state of South Carolina must be licensed with the South Carolina Residential Builders Commission.
+Home inspectors in the state of South Carolina are regulated by the South Carolina Residential Builders Commission.

 110 Centerview Dr.